karolina-kom/case-study-ml-consulting/README.md

 # Predicting Student Performance Using Machine Learning

 ## Introduction
-This project aims to identify the most important demographic, social, academic, and school-related features that influence student performance.
+This project aims to identify the most important demographic, social, and school-related features that influence student performance.
 The task was to apply machine learning models and evaluate their performance to make accurate predictions of student final grades.

 ## Dataset Overview
 The dataset used in this project is the [Student Performance Data Set](https://archive.ics.uci.edu/ml/datasets/Student+Performance) from the UCI Machine Learning Repository.